 Also, threat actors make apps and extensions look attractive by making them free and promising the abundance of features.

-There are two steps you have to take to secure yourself and your organization from malicious apps:
+There are three steps you have to take to secure yourself and your organization from malicious apps:

 1. Create a must-follow policy about using work devices outside of work.
 Employees shouldn’t provide access to applications or extensions that are not included in the whitelist.
 Also, they shouldn’t use these devices for personal purposes, because it increases the risk of catching ransomware while surfing the internet.